Operation Raise the Colours

-Operation Raise the Colours is a 2025 campaign movement in the United Kingdom, consisting of groups that display the Union Flag and the Saint George's Cross in public places, as well as the flags of the other constituent countries of the UK.
-The campaign began in August 2025 and has particularly aroused controversy around the Flag of England due to its history of use by anti-immigration nationalists.
-It has involved tying flags to lampposts and painting them onto mini-roundabouts.
+Operation Raise the Colours is a campaign movement primarily in England, Scotland and Wales consisting of groups that display the Union Flag and/or the English, Scottish or Welsh flag in public places.
+The campaign began in August 2025 and aroused controversy centring on the flag of England due to its history of use by anti-immigration nationalists.
+The movement has involved tying flags to lampposts and painting them onto mini-roundabouts.
+Some members of flagging groups have engaged in anti-migrant vigilantism in northern France and on the streets of Paris.
+By September 2025, the movement had spread to both Scotland and Wales.

-Supporters of the campaign say that this is with the aim of promoting patriotism.
-The campaign has been supported by several figures and organisations associated with the far-right, including the fascist political party Britain First and the anti-Islam campaigner Tommy Robinson.
-It has also found support from members of the Conservative Party, Reform UK, Advance UK, and the Labour Party.
+Supporters of the campaign argue that the movement aims to promote patriotism, but the campaign's supporters and organisers include figures and organisations associated with or belonging to the far-right, including the fascist political party Britain First and the anti-Islam campaigner Tommy Robinson.

-Anti-racist campaigning groups such as Stand Up to Racism, and Hope Not Hate have expressed opposition to the movement.
-They argue that it is an 'intentional attempt by the far-right to promote their ideas, inflame tensions and intimidate immigrants, asylum seekers and other ethnic minorities at a time of rising anti-immigration sentiment in the UK'.
-According to Hope Not Hate, Raise the Colours was co-founded by Andrew Currien, who has alleged links to the English Defence League and Britain First.
+Anti-racist campaign groups such as Stand Up to Racism and Hope Not Hate have expressed opposition to the movement, they argue that it is a cynical attempt by the far-right to promote their ideas, inflame tensions and intimidate immigrants, asylum seekers and other ethnic minorities at a time of rising anti-immigration sentiment in the UK.
+A number of different groups and individuals have claimed to have begun the movement, including the Weoley Warriors, the Raise the Colours group and Andrew Currien, the latter having alleged links to the English Defence League and Britain First according to Hope Not Hate.

-Some members of flagging groups have engaged in anti-migrant vigilantism in northern France.
+Opinion polling in October 2025 showed that both white and ethnic minority adults surveyed tended to view the campaign as primarily being an expression of an anti-migrant or anti–ethnic minority message, rather than of patriotism.